Joint Problems in Learning Multiple Dynamical Systems: Experiments

-In Figure \ref{fig:f1-ECG}, with the assumption of the hidden state dimension $n=3$, we implement all methods for $50$ runs at each length of time window.
-Our methods exhibit competitive performance relative to FFT and DTW.
+We randomly sample two clusters from normal sequences and one type of abnormal sequences respectively.
+As the entire period of time series data is not always available, we also extract subsequences with various lengths of time window $T$ chosen from $\{30,60,90,120,140\}$ to test the clustering performance.
+In Figure \ref{fig:f1-ECG}, with the assumption of the upper bound of hidden state dimension is $n=5$, we implement all methods for $50$ runs at each length of time window.
+Our methods exhibit competitive performance relative to FFT and DTW when $T=140$.
 When the time window decreases, the performance of the baselines significantly deteriorates, while our methods maintain a higher level of robustness.

-In Figure \ref{fig:overall}, we further explore the performance of our methods at varying dimensions of the hidden state ($n\in\{2,3,4\}$), because the dimension of the hidden state $n$ of the ECG data is, indeed, unknown.
-The $F_1$ scores of MIP-IF and EM Heuristic are presented in the left and center subplots.
+In the left two subplots of Figure \ref{fig:ecg-mip-em-ncpop}, we further explore the performance of our methods at varying dimensions of the hidden state ($n\in\{2,3,4\}$), because the dimension of the hidden state $n$ of the ECG data is, indeed, unknown.
 When the length of the time window increases, both methods experience a slight improvement in clustering performance, but this performance remains relatively stable when the dimension $n$ changes.
-The runtime is presented in the right subplot.
+The runtime is presented in the center subplot.
 Compared to MIP-IF, the EM Heuristic exhibits a modest growth in runtime as the length of the time window increases.